 Carrs Lane Counselling Centre is a registered charity funded by donations.
 Each counselling session costs us £30.00 to provide.
 We therefore ask all clients to make a minimum contribution to this cost where possible, of £5 per counselling session if unemployed, and £10 per session if employed.
 If you are able to give more than the minimum contribution, this will greatly help us continue to deliver our much needed service, especially to those who cannot afford the cost of private counselling services elsewhere.

 Assessment Consultation Fee: For the first meeting with your allocated counsellor, there is a set consultation fee of £10.00.
-Thereafter, for each counselling session we ask you for a contribution, as explained above.
+Thereafter, for each counselling session we ask you for a donation, as explained above.

 How do I access the service?